vidhya1211/youtube/README.md

 # Youtube Data harvesting and warehousing
 Problem Statement:

-Youtube is to create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.
+YouTube Data Harvesting and Warehousing is a project that aims to allow users to access and analyze data from multiple YouTube channels.
+The project utilizes SQLITE3 and Streamlit to create a user-friendly application that allows users to retrieve, store, and query YouTube channel and video data.

 Software Requirements :
 1. Microsoft Visual Studio